Family Dentistry Vienna, VA

 Family Dentistry FAQs

-Do I really need to visit the dentist every six months?
+Do I need to visit the dentist every six months?

 Yes.
-Preventative care and oral health are things that need to take place both at home and in our office.
-Brushing and flossing at home is essential, and you may think that’s enough to take care of your teeth.
+Preventative care and oral health need to occur both at home and in our office.
+Brushing and flossing at home is essential; you may think that’s enough to care for your teeth.
 But there are areas of your mouth that only specialized dental tools can get to so that they’re cleaned properly.
-Without dental visits, plaque and tartar build up there, putting you at risk for tooth decay and gum disease, even with regular brushing and flossing.
+Without dental visits, plaque and tartar build up, putting you at risk for tooth decay and gum disease, even with regular brushing and flossing.

 Can dental problems be hereditary?